goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ### 2.3 Install Motors

 Note -- Now is a good time to route your ESC's and Motors to respective arms.
-If you have a motor and prop system that uses left and right had threads make sure you pay attention to proper propeller rotation.
+If you have a motor and prop system that uses left and right hand threads make sure you pay attention to prop rotation.
 {: .notice--primary}

 - Now we willl mount the motrs to the end of the arm tubes.